Program Requirements for Classics (Classics), 2022-2023

 Academic Senate regulations require all doctoral students to complete and pass university written and oral qualifying examinations prior to doctoral advancement to candidacy.
 Also, under Senate regulations, the University Oral Qualifying Examination is open only to the student and appointed members of the doctoral committee.
 In addition to university requirements, some graduate programs have other pre-candidacy examination requirements.
 What follows in this section is how students are required to fulfill all of these requirements for this doctoral program.

-All committee nominations and reconstitutions adhere to the new Minimum Standards for Doctoral Committee Constitution.
+All committee nominations and reconstitutions adhere to the Minimum Standards for Doctoral Committee Constitution.

-(1) One three-hour translation examination in Greek and one in Latin consisting respectively of passages from the Greek or Latin reading lists and unseen passages from the relevant language.
-These examinations are normally offered two times a year, and must both be attempted before the end of the second year in the doctoral program.
+During years three and four, students complete following pre-candidacy requirements for the doctoral degree (1) One three-hour translation examination in Greek and one in Latin consisting respectively of passages from the Greek or Latin reading lists and unseen passages from the relevant language.
+These examinations are normally offered two times a year, and are usually taken in the third year, although may be taken as early as the Spring of the second year.

 Advancement to Candidacy